Tower City Center: Rail terminal

 The building complex was originally commissioned by the Van Sweringen brothers, prominent local railroad moguls and real estate developers.
 The center of the complex was Cleveland Union Terminal (CUT), a terminal for all trains coming into Cleveland via the various railroad lines in a concept similar to Grand Central Terminal in New York City.

 When Cleveland Union Terminal was built, the train station allocated the northern set of tracks for interurban or rapid transit service and the southern set of tracks for inter-city rail service.
 The portion of the station above the interurban tracks was called the Traction Concourse and the portion above the intercity train tracks was called the Steam Concourse.
 The Van Sweringen brothers envisioned a network of interurban lines extending from the CUT in all directions.
 They even acquired right-of-way for some of the lines.

 The complex was designed by the firm of Graham, Anderson, Probst & White.
-Site preparation began in 1922, and approximately 2,200 buildings were demolished.
+Site preparation began in 1922, and over 1,000 buildings were demolished.
 Construction began in 1926, and structural work was completed by 1927.
 At the time, it was the second-largest excavation project in the world after the Panama Canal.
 The Terminal Tower opened to its first tenants in 1928.
 From its completion until 1964, the Terminal Tower was the tallest building in North America outside of New York City.
 Three other office buildings, the Medical Arts Building, Builders Exchange Building, and Midland Building, were built in addition to the Terminal Tower.
 The three Art Deco buildings are collectively known as the Landmark Office Towers Complex and were completed in 1929.
 In addition to the new buildings, the 1918 Hotel Cleveland was connected to the complex.
 Cleveland Union Terminal was dedicated and officially opened in 1930.

 The facility included a number of retail stores and restaurants.
 Original designs for the complex show that at first the brothers did not plan on building an office tower within the complex.
 However, they eventually decided to build the 52-story Terminal Tower on the northeast side of the complex facing Public Square.

 In 1931, the Higbee Company moved its main store to a new building connected to Cleveland Union Terminal.
 In 1934, the U.S. Postal Service moved its main Cleveland office to Union Terminal in a new building designed by the firm of Walker and Weeks.
 It was known as M.K.
 Ferguson Plaza under the ownership of Forest City Enterprises.

 The Union Terminal served most rail lines: the Baltimore and Ohio Railroad, New York Central Railroad and Nickel Plate Road.
 Exceptions were the Pennsylvania Railroad and initially the Erie Railroad.

 Notable trains, particularly for their destinations included: